rkwong43/Toh/README.md

 # Toh

-WORK IN PROGRESS \
+HIATUS \
-Last Edited: 5/1/2020
+Last Edited: 1/24/2022

 _NOTE: Meant to be run on Python 3.7 or any compatible version with Pygame_

 **DOWNLOAD A DEMO [HERE.](https://drive.google.com/file/d/1IG5TXE3D65jzQhSIlu_q3-AKYB8aY6KX/view?usp=sharing)** Currently the demo is only compatible with Windows operating systems.
 Unpack the .zip and run the .exe.
+If you would like to just clone the repo and run it with Python, jump to the **Installation** section.

 **SOURCE CODE:** [https://github.com/rkwong43/Toh](https://github.com/rkwong43/Toh)